latent-to/developer-docs/docs/concepts/mev-shield/index.md

 To use MEV Shield, you submit your transaction through the `mevShield::submit_encrypted()` extrinsic.

-:::warning MEV shield with hotkey extrinsics
-MEV shield should not be used for transactions that are signed by a hotkey.
+:::warning MEV shield with hotkey-signed extrinsics MEV shield should not be used for transactions that are signed by a hotkey.
 Attempting to use MEV shield with extrinsics signed by a hotkey will fail.
 :::